 - Frying Meatballs in Olive Oil

 Frying is the traditional method, giving the meatballs a beautifully browned, crispy exterior.
 To fry, heat a generous amount of olive oil in a large skillet over medium heat.
 Add the meatballs, being careful not to overcrowd the pan, and fry until they’re browned and crispy on all sides.
-This method locks in the juices.
-It adds extra flavor.
-However, it can be more time-consuming and results in a richer, oilier dish. - Baking Meatballs in the Oven
+This method locks in the juices and adds extra flavor, but it can be a bit more time-consuming and results in a richer, oilier dish. - Baking Meatballs in the Oven

 For a healthier option, you can bake your meatballs.
 Preheat your oven to 400°F (200°C) and line a baking sheet with parchment paper.
-Place the meatballs on the sheet.
-Bake them for about 15–20 minutes.
-Bake until they’re fully cooked through and golden brown.
+Place the meatballs on the sheet and bake for about 15–20 minutes, or until they’re fully cooked through and golden brown.
 Baking is a hands-off method that requires less oil, resulting in a lighter meatball that’s still tender and flavorful.

 You can choose to fry or bake.
-Both methods will yield delicious, juicy Italian meatballs recipe.
+Both methods will yield delicious and juicy Italian meatballs recipe.
 They are ready to be served with your favorite marinara sauce or pasta dish!

 Simple Ingredients for Marinara Sauce